 Rooting your LG phone

 LG phones have several different methods to install the files needed for rooting.
-Some are completely bootloader unlockable and it's trivial to push the files through a custom recovery, while some are locked up tighter and require some special tricks.
-As we see with Samsung phones, carriers have a lot of influence here, so many AT&T and LG models take longer to find a method to root.
+Some, mostly international models, are completely bootloader unlockable and it's trivial to push the files through a custom recovery, while some are locked up tighter and require some special tricks.
+As we see with Samsung phones, carriers have a lot of influence here, so most new LG phones sold in the US are difficult to root.

-Motorola also offers a pretty liberal bootloader unlocking policy, which you'll find at their developer site.
+Motorola also offers a liberal bootloader unlocking policy for some models, which you'll find at their developer site.
 Using the standard Android SDK tools, you can unlock your bootloader so that a custom recovery image can be flash.
 This allows you to flash any other system image to your phone.

-If your Motorola phone isn't covered under their bootloader unlocking policy (see the list here) — this means Verizon, of course — you might have to resort to exploits or commercial software like MOFOROOT or OneClickRoot.
-Once again, we have to remind you about using tools created by someone else that may have admin access on your phone or your computer, but the option is available.
+If your Motorola phone isn't covered under their bootloader unlocking policy (see the list here) you might have to resort to exploits or use commercial rooting apps.
+The best to try are MOFOROOT and OneClickRoot.

-To root your Pixel or Nexus phone, you should start with learning how to install and configure the Android SDK.
-There are plenty of one-click scripts or toolboxes that will unlock your bootloader and get you ready to flash (or even flash it for you) a custom recovery, but there's a great reason to learn how to do it yourself — you are able to fix most anything if it goes wrong by using the Pixel and Nexus Factory Images.
+To root your Pixel phone, you should start with learning how to install and configure the Android SDK.
+There are plenty of one-click scripts or toolboxes that will unlock your bootloader and get you ready to flash (or even flash it for you) a custom recovery, but there's a great reason to learn how to do it yourself — you are able to fix most anything if it goes wrong by using the Factory Images.

 Google not only supports unlocking your bootloader, they also give you full and complete instructions on how to do it, how to flash third-party images and how to go back.
 Unlocking the bootloader doesn't break any warranties as Google realizes that there are many valid reasons to flash experimental on the developer/reference device for Android.
 Take advantage of this, and use the tools Google provides!

-Once a third-party recovery image is flashed, you're easily able to push anything you need for root or any other image to your Pixel or Nexus.
-Because it's the reference phone and easy to alter, you'll find plenty of tools and resources for things you can do after you've rooted.
-We highly recommend a Pixel phone to anyone who wants to tinker with the Android software platform.
+Once a third-party recovery image is flashed, you're easily able to transfer the files you need to root to your phone.
+We highly recommend a Pixel phone to anyone who wants to tinker with the Android software platform, and you can do so by following our extensive guide.

 As mentioned previously, there are over 12,000 current Android models from hundreds of manufacturers.
 There's no way to include each and every one on a single page.